--Apologists for the Church of Rome cite 1 Corinthians 4:15 as a biblical proof-text for the Papacy, namely as a defense of using religious titles of honor.
+-Apologists for the Church of Rome sometimes quote 1 Corinthians 4:15 as a biblical proof-text for the Papacy, namely as a defense of using religious titles of honor.
 It has been argued by some that since the Apostle Paul referred to himself as a "father" figure, that the priests and head of the Catholic hierarchy have been given the same right to be exalted with titles through apostolic succession.

-Refutation Of The Roman Catholic Argument:
+A Refutation Of This Roman Catholic Argument: